 - Dissolve the 2 tsp of instant coffee in the 2 tsp of hot water to make the coffee extract.

-Place the 115 g butter and generous pinch of salt in the mixer bowl, and mix on medium speed until creamy (using a paddle beater - about 2 to 4 minutes).
-You an use a stand mixer or a hand-held mixer as well.
+- Place the 226 g butter and generous pinch of salt in the mixer bowl, and mix on medium speed until creamy (using a paddle beater - about 2 to 4 minutes).
+You can use a stand mixer or a hand-held mixer as well.

-Add the 115 g caster sugar and instant coffee extract, and mix until the sugar and butter are well mixed, and the mix is nice and creamy - about 1 to 2 minutes.
+- Add the 115 g caster sugar and instant coffee extract, and mix until the sugar and butter are well mixed, and the mix is creamy - about 1 to 2 minutes.

-Place the dough disc in a gallon-size ziploc bag (12 x 12 inches in size), on a flat, smooth surface.
+- Place the dough disc in a gallon-size ziploc bag (about 10 x 10 inches in size), on a flat, smooth surface.
 Without closing the bag, gently roll the dough using a rolling pin, maintaining an even thickness throughout the dough.
-Press/roll the dough into the bottom edge of the ziploc bag, and form a roughly 12 x 12 inch rectangle (about ⅜ of an inch thick).
+Press/roll the dough into the bottom edge of the ziploc bag, and form a roughly 10 x 10 inch square (about ⅜ of an inch thick).
 Keep the bag open while you do this to allow excess air to escape and prevent air bubbles from forming.
 This will help you easily roll out the dough to an even thickness.

 - Bake the cookies in the center of the oven, for about 15 - 20 minutes, or just until the bottom edges of the cookies are starting to color.
 Make sure to check on the cookies every few minutes.